Grand European Travel Logo

 Uncover Berlin’s Secrets

 This morning, witness spectacular panoramic views of the city from the Berlin TV Tower.
 Then join a Local Specialist for a sightseeing tour through the city's great landmarks, including the Neoclassical Brandenburg Gate, Unter den Linden Boulevard and the Reichstag Building, lovingly restored after it fell into disuse after World War II.
-Spend the afternoon people-watching on Friederichstrasse with an Fassbrause or join an Optional Experience to discover Berlin’s turbulent past.
+Spend the afternoon people-watching on Friedrichstrasse with an Fassbrause or join an Optional Experience to discover Berlin’s turbulent past.

 Arch Bridge over River near Cathedral in Berlin, Germany